Dynamical Gibbs Variational Principles for Irreversible Interacting Particle Systems with Applications to Attractor Properties: Setting and results

 which can be interpreted as the time-reversal of the original process w.r.t.~to the stationary measure $\mu$ with local conditional distributions given by $\gamma$.
 In the reversible case, the rates of the time-reversed process agree with the original rates, which is known as the detailed balance equation.
 In the irreversible case, this does not hold, but we will see that time-stationarity implies that the weaker condition

 holds for all $\Lambda\Subset\Z^d$ and $\eta \in \Omega$, see Proposition \ref{proposition:oscillation-equation}, where $\nabla_\Lambda$ is the generalized differential operator defined by

-It is well known, that the detailed balance equations are equivalent to the reversibility of the measure, and it is natural to ask whether equation \eqref{oscillation-eqn} is equivalent to the time-stationarity of a measure $\mu$ with local conditional distributions given by $\gamma$.
+It is well known that the detailed balance equations are equivalent to the reversibility of the measure, and it is natural to ask whether equation \eqref{oscillation-eqn} is equivalent to the time-stationarity of a measure $\mu$ with local conditional distributions given by $\gamma$.
 We show that this is true under an additional assumption on the mixing coefficients of the measure $\mu$.
 For a measure $\nu$ and a subvolume $\Lambda \Subset \Z^d$ we define the \textit{mixing coefficients}

 where $\Delta_n := [-n,n]^d$.
 Roughly speaking, this measures how much the spins inside the finite volume $\Lambda$ are correlated with the spins outside the box $\Delta_n$.
 We additionally need to assume that the convergence of the sums in \eqref{oscillation-eqn} is uniform in $z \in \Z^d$.
-For this we introduce the quantity
+For this we define for $n \in \N$

 \begin{theorem}[A mixing criterion for time-stationarity] Assume that the rates $(c_\Delta(\cdot, \xi_\Delta))_{\Delta \Subset \Z^d, \xi_\Delta\in \Omega_\Delta}$ satisfy conditions $\mathbf{(R1)}-\mathbf{(R4)}$ and the specification $\gamma$ satisfies the conditions $\mathbf{(S1)}-\mathbf{(S4)}$, Moreover, assume that we have